Maria Kaupas

+Life

-She was born Casimira Kaupas in Ramygala, Russian Empire.
+Kaupas was born as Casimira Kaupas in Ramygala, Russian Empire.
 At the age of 17, she emigrated to the United States, where she settled in Scranton, Pennsylvania, to work as a housekeeper for her brother, Anthony Kaupas, who was pastor of St. Joseph Parish there.
 While there, she had her first contact with religious sisters and was attracted by their way of life.
 She also became aware of her countrymen's struggle due to the language barrier, especially in their spiritual life.

 Overcome by homesickness, Kaupas returned to Lithuania in 1901, but she kept seeking to determine where her call in life was.
-She soon resolved to become a teaching Sister, especially committed to the care of the Lithuanian immigrants in America.
+She resolved to enter a teaching religious congregation, and to commit especially to the care of the Lithuanian immigrants in America.
 Kaupas' brother soon informed her that the Lithuanian clergy in the United States sought to establish a new community of religious sisters dedicated to teaching the youth of their community in a religious setting and preserving their native language and customs.
 She was asked to lead this new venture, and she began her studies toward this end with the Sisters of Mercy of the Holy Cross in Switzerland in October 1902.
 Although the Priests Council disbanded in 1904, Kaupas determined nonetheless to pursue the idea of a new religious congregation.

-In 1905 Jeremiah F. Shanahan, Bishop of the Roman Catholic Diocese of Harrisburg, Pennsylvania, agreed to sponsor this new congregation.
-M. Cyril accepted Kaupas and two companions into the novitiate of the Sisters, Servants of the Immaculate Heart of Mary, based in Scranton, for their preparation for consecrated life.
-At that time, she received the religious name of Sister Maria.
+In 1905 Jeremiah F. Shanahan, Bishop of the Diocese of Harrisburg, Pennsylvania, agreed to sponsor this new congregation.
+M. Cyril accepted Kaupas and two companions into the novitiate of the Sisters, Servants of the Immaculate Heart of Mary, based in Scranton, for their preparation.
+At her investiture, she received the religious name Maria.
 On August 29, 1907, Kaupas made her profession of religious vows, and the Congregation of the Sisters of St. Casimir was founded.

-The Sisters immediately began to work in the parochial schools of the region.
+The sisters immediately began to work in the parochial schools of the region.
 In 1911, they established their motherhouse in Chicago, where there was a large Lithuanian population.
 They began to staff schools in Lithuanian parishes of the city.
-Over time, Sisters were sent to teach in many parishes across the United States, Lithuanian and non-Lithuanian.
+Over time, sisters were sent to teach in many parishes across the United States, Lithuanian and non-Lithuanian.
 Their service also came to include home missions in New Mexico.
 In 1928, the Sisters of St. Casimir began their health care ministry with Holy Cross Hospital's opening in Chicago.